 These objectives are drafted in consultation with the Leadership Board, and are approved by the PSC Board.
-As part of performance agreement planning, executives are asked to identify their development priorities.

 Executive performance assessments seek to drive high performance, based on a 3 point scale — limited, sound and high — and are cascaded from their CEO to ensure optimum alignment within agencies and consistency across the sector.

 Executives should ensure that the performance agreements of their team are aligned, so that each individual contributor can understand how their performance objectives contribute to the work of the department, and the sector.

 - Executives develop their intended performance outcomes based on those of their CEO, clearly defining the expectation for high performance

 - Executives consider their development priorities based on the Leadership competencies for Queensland and identify development opportunities.